aum-singhal/Data-Visualisation-Task/README.md

 This project was created with [Create React App](https://github.com/facebook/create-react-app).

-If you don't want to directly checkout the result, you can try this link [https://data-visualization-task.netlify.app/](https://data-visualization-task.netlify.app/)
+If you want to directly checkout the result, you can try this link [https://data-visualization-task.netlify.app/](https://data-visualization-task.netlify.app/)

 To start the project, in the base directory of the project folder,